 (Mon–Sat 1 p.m.–midnight, Sun 1 p.m.–10:30 p.m.)

-(8.7% ABV, $5.50 16oz Goblet) This year’s batch of Imperial Stout finds a nice balance between the bourbon flavors from the barrels and the strong stout base, or so says Stoutmeister, who has already gone by multiple times to enjoy this powerful elixir.
+Beers: India Wheat, Paddy McNitro, Double White, Imperial Red, Imperial Stout, Marble Reserve Ale.
+India Wheat has the citrusy, tropical hop character of an IPA with the refreshing quench of a wheat ale.
+Paddy McNitro is a stout rich in chocolate and molasses balanced by cold lager fermentation.
+This year’s batch of Imperial Stout finds a nice balance between the bourbon flavors from the barrels and the strong stout base, or so says Stoutmeister, who has already gone by multiple times to enjoy this powerful elixir.
 He also recommends the Imperial Red, which is not as overly hopped as years past.
-Franz Solo wrote up his thoughts on the Stout Americano.

 Cask: Check out Marble’s cask (a.k.a. “real” ale) selection on tap every Friday at the Downtown Pub.